scottstanie/scottstanie.github.io/_posts/random/2018-05-20-python-matlab-binary.md

 ```

 Note that `hexdump` is a unix command to display the contents of a file as a bunch of binary numbers.
-You can use this on text files and it won't be very recognizable, but for matrices saved as binary files, you will see the numbers that were the matrix elements (the first column of `hexdump` is the position of the file.)
+You can use this on text files and it won't be very recognizable, but for matrices saved as binary, you will see the numbers that were the matrix elements (the first column of `hexdump` is the position of the file.)

 Everything looks normal for python.
 However, things are different for MATLAB: